Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 **

-43. **What’s difference between deployment vs DaemonSet vs StatfulSet?**
+43. **What’s the difference between deployment vs DaemonSet vs StatfulSet?**
 - **Deployments** and ReplicationControllers are meant for stateless usage and are rather lightweight.
 - **Statefulsets**: is used for Stateful applications (DB), each replica of the pod will have its own state, and will be using its own Volume.
 - **DaemonSet**: is a controller similar to **ReplicaSet** that ensures that the pod runs on all the nodes of the cluster.